keithalewis/math/uf.md

 become $\{(\$, 86), (F,2), (\$, 2\times 0.15)\}$ and net to
 $\{(\$, 86.30),(F,2)\}$

-Cash flows are zero except at a discrete times.
+Cash flows are zero except at discrete times.
 Stocks and bonds typically pay dividends and coupons quarterly or semi-annually.
 Futures margin accounts are usually adjusted once per day.